microsoft/playwright/docs/selectors.md

 await page.$eval(`zs="Username" ~ input`, e => e.outerHTML); // returns <input type="text">
 ```

-If this UI were to change, with `label` becoming a `div`, and the `input` getting wrapped inside another `div`, the same selector can still be used to locate the `input` element. `"Username"` helps keep the search resilient to layout changes, and the `input` gives us last-mile precision in a sub-tree around `"Username"`.
+If this markup were to change, with `label` becoming a `div`, and the `input` getting wrapped inside another `div`, the same selector can still be used to locate the `input` element. `"Username"` helps keep the search resilient to layout changes, and the `input` gives us last-mile precision in a sub-tree around `"Username"`.

 ```html
 <form>